THE-NAVVV/Sign-Language-Detector/README.md

 -MediaPipe

-🚀 How to Run
+🚀 How to Run (The Easy Way)

-1. Install the required libraries:

-     pip install -r requirements.txt
+I have created a one-click launcher to make this easy!

+1 .Download this repository.

-2. Run the script:
+2. Double-click the run.bat file.

-    python sign_language_project.py
+     - 🪄 It will automatically install all required libraries.

+     - 🎥 It will launch the camera application instantly.

 🎮 How to Use